RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 ### Global Search
 * **Mentors:** @rodrigo.nascimento
-* **Description:** Add global search to Rocket.Chet, allowing users to search across messages, rooms, files, users, etc in a single and easy to use interface.
+* **Description:** Add global search to Rocket.Chat, allowing users to search across messages, rooms, files, users, etc in a single and easy to use interface.
 Like a MacOS Spotlight search.
 * **Desirable Skills:** Familiarity with JavaScript development, MongoDB or other search engine.

 ### Bot2Bot Creator